 CONCRETE SCOTLAND, STANZA POETRY FESTIVAL, MARCH 2021

 Digital exhibition exploring how Scottish writers and artists interacted with the concrete poetry movement of the 1950s-70s, using images of rare and unpublished poems, archival materials and ephemera, to weave together a narrative of the concrete movement in Scotland and its encompassing contexts, from cybernetics to social housing.
-Exhibition link here.
-Read my intereview with the Edwin Morgan Trust about the exhibition here.
+Read my interview with the Edwin Morgan Trust about the exhibition here.

 IAN HAMILTON FINLAY: LITTLE FIELDS LONG HORIZONS, JULY 2017